Hamiltonian-based graph-state ansatz for variational quantum algorithms: Numerical Experiments

 We use the Bravyi-Kitaev transformation~\cite{bravyi2002fermionic} to convert the fermionic Hamiltonian (Eq.~\ref{eq:sec_q_ham}) of different molecules to the qubit Hamiltonian as in Eq.~\ref{eq:qubit_ham}.
 We use the Hartree-Fock (HF) state as the initial state in all the numerical simulation carried out in this paper, however, one can use a better initial state as proposed in Ref.~\cite{anand2023leveraging}.
 In all the simulation, we compare the result from our simulations to the exact energies calculated using the full configuration interaction (FCI) method.

 We consider molecules of varying sizes for our numerical simulations: smaller molecules (4-6 qubits) - H$_2$ and LiH, medium-sized molecules (8-10 qubits) - H$_4$ and H$_2$O, and a larger molecule (12 qubits) - N$_2$.
 The results from these simulations are detailed in the following subsections.
-All energy values are in Hartree units unless specified otherwise.
+All energy values are in Hartree (Ha) units and all bond length values are in Angstrom (\AA) units, unless specified otherwise.